jakobkhansen/journal.nvim/README.md

 All `format` and `template` options are parsed with `vim.fn.strftime`.
 To see the available variables, see `:h strftime` and `man strftime`.
 Note that `strftime` can have different behavior based on platform.

+### Entry types

+Each entry type in the `entries` table correspond to a `:Journal <type>` command.
+Running `:Journal <type>` will create a journal entry file with a path given by the `format` option and fills the file with the `template` option.
+For example `:Journal week` could create an entry with the path `2024/05-May/weekly/week-19`, pre-filled with the template `# Week 19 May 2024`.

 ### Custom entry types

-You can define custom entry types in your journal by simply adding more entry types to the `entries` table.
+You can also define custom entry types in your journal by simply adding more entry types to the `entries` table.
 A `quarter` entry type could be configured like so:

 ```lua